Book of Changes In Sound

-Originating early in the Chou dynasty (about 1122-256 B.C.), the I Ching, in its most primitive, was used to divine or predict the future.
+Originating early in the Chou dynasty (1122-256 B.C.), in its most primitive, the I Ching was used to predict the future.
 Containing figures made up of broken and unbroken lines, these were later combined to form symbolic figures called trigrams.
-Over time, evolved, each representing certain qualities and concepts.
 Eventually, the trigrams were combined to form 64 six-line figures called hexagrams, or lycons in this sound notation system.

-By the 500's B.C., the I Ching had also developed into a book of philosophy with Confucius teaching it as a book of moral wisdom.
-The Ten Wings were written by his followers to comment on the I Ching.
+By the 500's B.C., the I Ching developed into a book of philosophy with Confucius teaching it as a book of moral wisdom.
+The Ten Wings were written by his followers to comment on The Book of Changes.